Avdhesh-Varshney/AI-Code/docs/ML/projects/Poker_Hand_Prediction.md

 | Poker Hand | Type of Card in Hand | Ordinal | (0-9) types* |

 **Poker Hands**
-- 0: Nothing in hand; not a recognized poker hand
+- 0: Nothing in hand, not a recognized poker hand
-- 1: One pair; one pair of equal ranks within five cards
+- 1: One pair, one pair of equal ranks within five cards
-- 2: Two pairs; two pairs of equal ranks within five cards
+- 2: Two pairs, two pairs of equal ranks within five cards
-- 3: Three of a kind; three equal ranks within five cards
+- 3: Three of a kind, three equal ranks within five cards
-- 4: Straight; five cards, sequentially ranked with no gaps
+- 4: Straight, five cards, sequentially ranked with no gaps
-- 5: Flush; five cards with the same suit
+- 5: Flush, five cards with the same suit
-- 6: Full house; pair + different rank three of a kind
+- 6: Full house, pair + different rank three of a kind
-- 7: Four of a kind; four equal ranks within five cards
+- 7: Four of a kind, four equal ranks within five cards
-- 8: Straight flush; straight + flush
+- 8: Straight flush, straight + flush
-- 9: Royal flush; {Ace, King, Queen, Jack, Ten} + flush
+- 9: Royal flush, {Ace, King, Queen, Jack, Ten} + flush

 ---